 I am open to collaborations, conversations, prompts, workshops, and lectures.
 Topics of expertise include scientific language & rhetoric, houses & homes, urban agriculture & gardening, herbalism, divination, & witchcraft, etc.

 Work With Me

 I offer research, writing, and editing services for personal writing, professional writing, and cover letters and resumes.
 From over 10 years of experience, I have helped clients feel confident sharing, publishing, or utilizing their work.
 I am currently available to take on new clients.
 I focus on clarity, brevity, and accessibility.
 Learn more about my services by visiting my portfolio.

 My work engages with themes of landscape and sense of home, semiotics and language, and magic and folklore.
 I use experimental non-fiction, memoir, poetry, fiction, and critical interdisciplinary essay to explore material of interest.

 I am currently working on two books.
 How to be at Home is a series of prose vignettes comprised of memoir, history, literature, interview, and photograph encompassing the nature of home and being at home–in the body, in a dwelling, in a community.
-Spellbound: The Power of the Scientific Tongue is collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.
+Spellbound: The Power of the Scientific Tongue is a collection of essays detailing the tyrannical power of plastic words while seeking to decolonize scientific language.

 b.
 1991 Alexandria, Virginia